 One of the basic reasons for using one of these systems versus the other is the size of the panels.
 An RV has things sticking out of the roof that may hamper the installation of very big panels (hatches, fridge vents, air conditioning units, TV antenna, domes, etc.).
 So the slightly smaller 140 watt panels may be easier to position on the roof than the big 220 watt panels.

 Finding a place for solar panels on a sailboat is challenging, but the best solution is often to build an arch over the back of the boat, as far behind the end of the boom as possible.
 This arch can be designed to support large panels.
 See our Sailboat Solar page for more details about our arch and panel installation.
 If you are a west coast sailor, consider going to Baja Naval in Ensenada, Mexico, and having Alejandro Ulloa install your arch.
-His stainless steel fabrication is by far the highest quality and most beautiful we have seen in all of Mexico.
+His stainless steel fabrication is by far the highest quality and most beautiful we have seen in all of the US West Coast and Mexico.

 AGM versus Wet Cell Batteries